AuburnWrites/nanoc-au/content/index.md

 ## Getting started

 If you're already familiar with **nanoc**, you're good to go.
 Otherwise, head to the [set up page](/setup/).

+## Development

+Need a new feature?
+[Please feel free to fork us on GitHub, make it, and send a pull request!](https://github.com/AuburnWrites/nanoc-au/)